RLado/Canonada/README.md

 - `nodeflow run <pipeline_name>`: Run the specified pipeline
 - `nodeflow visualize <pipeline_name>`: Visualize the specified pipeline
 - `nodeflow docs`: Generate and show the documentation for the project
+- `nodeflow version`: Show the version of NodeFlow

 ## Installation
 **TO DO**